WELSH MOUNTAIN BADGER FACE SHEEP

 We’ve kept Badger Face sheep since the late 1990’s, and are longstanding members of the Badger Face Welsh Mountain Sheep Society.
 Apart from the necessity of bringing new rams onto the farm, our Badger Face sheep are closed flocks.
 Our lamb is truly grass fed, growing slowly on mother’s milk, grass and our own meadow hay and haylage to produce the best possible taste.
 Finishing live weights are approximately 33-40kg.

-Pedigree Devon Ruby heifers (South Yeo Sapphire & South Yeo Sunstone) and in calf cow (South Yeo Onyx) available now.
+Pedigree Devon Ruby heifers (South Yeo Sapphire & South Yeo Sunstone) and 2014 born cow (South Yeo Onyx) with steered bull calf Tigereye at foot, all available now.
 Please contact us for more details.

-Badger Face Torwen & Torddu ewe lambs available now.
+Badger Face Torwen & Torddu registered ewe lambs available now.